Talk to an advisor 888-998-9080

 Different materials will cause different levels of interference.
 Concrete, metal, and stone will stop almost any wireless signal from penetrating them.
 Glass will refract signal, causing it to appear strong but delivering slow speeds.
 Wood's resistance to wireless signals can be estimated based on the relative strength of the wood.
 Flimsy woods like balsa and composite-wood materials will have little to no interference.
 Hardwoods like cherry, oak, or mahogany will soak up wireless signals like a sponge.

-The attached image from Quora's "How to Improve WiFi Range" does a good job of illustrating what wireless professionals call "line-of-sight."
 You can easily see how the walls (made of studs and drywall) do little to interfere with WiFi transmissions.
-The problem comes when objects made of radio-impermeable materials get in the way.Channel Congestion
+The problem comes when objects made of radio-impermeable materials get in the way.

 If your office is in a building with multiple tenants, or your office is large enough that it requires multiple wireless routers to cover it, you may be running into issues with channel congestion.

 There are 13 available channels in use for WiFi transmissions.
 The more signals utilizing a single channel, the poorer their performance will be.
 Most routers automatically scan their environment every 24 hours to see which channels have the fewest networks on them, but this isn't always reliable.
-Third-party apps like Channelyzer or the WiFi Analyzer for Android can be used to actively check and monitor your local environment and determine which portion of the spectrum is least congested.
-In this example, you can see the strongest (and likely closest) signal is on Channel 1 by itself.
-There are three separate networks competing on Channel 6, and one network using Channel 11.
-Ideally, two of the three networks on Channel 6 would be moved to different channels by changing the setting on the wireless router itself.
+Third-party tools like Channelyzer or WiFi Analyzer for Android let you actively monitor your environment and pinpoint which part of the spectrum is least congested.

 Related: VoIP Benefits for Remote Workers

-Frequency Allocation (2.4 vs 5 gHz)
+Frequency Allocation (2.4 vs 5 GHz)

 Environmental Interference

-Beyond the seemingly obvious physical factors (most people understand that placing their wireless router inside an aluminum box is a bad idea), there are more than a few oddball things which can generate interference that limits your wireless' effectiveness for VoIP.
+Beyond the seemingly obvious physical factors (most people understand that placing their wireless router inside an aluminum box is a bad idea), there are more than a few oddball things which can generate interference that limits your wireless effectiveness for VoIP.

 Most especially, you want to keep in mind the presence and proximity of high-powered electronic devices to your wireless router.
 Depending on the age of a given device, as well as the quality of its shielding, it can generate a significant electromagnetic (EM) field.
 EM fields, when strong enough, can essentially block wireless routers from establishing a stable connection with other devices.
 The field scatters the radio wave of the wireless router when it gets close.
 Unfortunately, it can be hard to figure out whether or not a device is generating such a field.